ud4yy/LoanManagement_System/README.md

 ## Project Description

 The Loan Management System is a comprehensive application designed to manage loan applications, transactions, and repayments.
 It offers secure access to APIs, real-time email notifications, and robust transaction reporting.
-The system provides a user-friendly interface for both applicants and administrators, streamlining the loan process and ensuring effective management of loan-related activities.

 ## Tools & Technologies Used